jamalamalyn/scaneventexercise/README.md

   a.
 FromEventId – return scan events with an EventId greater than or equal to this (defaults to 1).
   b.
 Limit – the total number of scan events to return (defaults to 100). e.g. http://localhost/v1/scans/scanevents?FromEventId=83269&Limit=100
 3. Sample Scan Event JSON;

+---

+---

+## Steps to run
+1. Open up project in Visual Studio / Open folder in Visual Studio Code, its writting in .NET 6 so make sure you have the SDK's intalled.
+2. Restore nuget packages, visual studio code usually prompts to restore but you can do so from the terminal.
+3. There are 2 projects.
+FWScan.EventAPI is a dummy API and was just used for testing purpsoses.
+The main project for the Exercise is `FWScan.EventTrackerService`.
+4. I've added the web api url configuration in the `FWScan.EventTrackerService/appsettings.json`, under "WebAPIs" > "EventScanAPI".
+It is already configured to run with the dummy API that I wrote, so change it to point to an endpoint you may have, or remove it to check how the services handles it going down.
+5. Once its building, you should be able to run it.
+You can run straight from VS22, or in VS Code from the terminal the commands are `dotnet build` and `dotnet run`

 ----